akhanalcs/tour-of-heroes/README.md

 const secondItem = myArray[0]; // outputs: Bob
 ```

-Type of number index must be a subtype of string index.
+It is possible to support both types of indexers, but the type returned from a numeric indexer must be a subtype of the type returned from the string indexer.

 For eg:
 ```ts